 Penske Truck Leasing uses technology to cut failure rates and identify maintenance concerns early, which reduces overall maintenance costs while also improving customer uptime.

 Penske has invested in its Dynamic Preventive Maintenance program and information analysis to improve maintenance quality and timeliness, directly affecting costs and performance.
 "We've known for years that things change with a vehicle during its life as well as the part of the country where it operates.
-Now, technology allows us to create specific action plans to provide the right maintenance at the right time, which improves uptime and allows us to manage maintenance expenses," said Mike Hasinec, vice president of maintenance for Penske Truck Leasing.
+Now, technology allows us to create specific action plans to provide the right maintenance at the right time, which improves uptime and allows us to manage maintenance expenses," said Mike Hasinec, former vice president of maintenance for Penske Truck Leasing.

-Dynamic PM® ─ Using the vehicle's specs, repair history, age and application, Penske customizes preventive maintenance for each unit.
+Dynamic PM®─Using the vehicle's specs, repair history, age and application, Penske customizes preventive maintenance (PM) for each unit.
 “When it comes in, we are focused on the needs of the unit at that given point and time in its life.
 We don't spend time looking at items that typically never fail, such as frame bolts," Hasinec said.
 “We perform thorough inspections on certain components at certain ages based on our failure analysis data, for example, a belt tensioner.
 Doing so mitigates cost and reduces unscheduled shop visits."

 Penske also integrates voice technology into the preventive maintenance program, enabling Penske technicians to receive voice prompts via a headset that directs them through a detailed series of inspection steps.
 That ensures technicians don't miss any steps within a Dynamic PM.